Articles & Interviews

 - First Nations community grappling with suicide crisis: ‘We’re crying out for help’ (The Guardian, April, 2016)

-- How do we heal trauma suffered by notice communities?
+- How do we heal trauma suffered by native communities?
 (The Globe and Mail, April, 2016)

 - Review: Michael Pond and Maureen Palmer explore the depths of addiction in Wasted (The Globe and Mail, January, 2016)